-The Company has real estate property recorded as investment properly.
-This pertains to an undeveloped land in the City of Tanauan, Province of Batangas, amounting to Php285.5 million.
+The Company has real estate property recorded as noncurrent asset held for sale.
+This pertains to an undeveloped land in the City of Tanauan, Province of Batangas, amounting to \$\mathbb{P}285.5\$ million.
 These properties are not subject to mortgage, lien and encumbrances.
-PLC has no plans to acquire additional property in the next twelve (12) months.

 POSC's online lottery operations are conducted mainly in Cebu, where its central system data center and logistics center are located.
-It also has set up 7 logistics hubs in 7 major VisMin cities to ensure efficient service delivery to the PCSO lottery agents.
+It also has set up 6 logistics hubs in 6 major VisMin cities to ensure efficient service delivery to the PCSO lottery agents.
 The Company Head Office is located in Pasig City.